Reviewable/Reviewable/docs/reviews.md

 For each participant:

-*   a red or grey dot on the avatar indicates their current approval and "needed" status—identical to the review list.
+*   a red or grey dot on the avatar indicates their current approval and “needed” status—identical to the review list.
 *   The comment icon will be dark in color if the participant has any drafts pending.
 *   The comment text indicates the last time they edited the review.
 *   The **assigned** and **review requested** markers indicate the corresponding state.